A tutorial on how to build easy changeable frames for signs. Quickly change what sign is displaying any season and save on storage space!

 Here the cut list:

-- 2′ x 2′ MDF- cut in half, so you have two 1′ x2′ boards (aka: two signs!).
+- 2′ x 2′ MDF – cut in half, so you have two 1′ x2′ boards (you can make two signs!).
 You can have this cut at your hardware store.

 - 3/8″ dowels – cut two pieces at 12-7/8″ (45-degrees), two pieces at 25-3/8″ (45-degrees).

-Once all the wood is cut, sand the wood with a #220 grit sandpaper until they are smooth then wipe with a cloth to remove dust.
+Once all the wood is cut, sand each piece with a #220 grit sandpaper until smooth; then, wipe with a cloth to remove dust.

-Now its time to build the wood frame from the 1″ x 2″ pieces.
+Now it’s time to assemble the wood frame from the 1″ x 2″ pieces.

 Place the pieces on a flat surface in the shape of the frame.

-Place wood glue on one of the 45-degree angles then align the angle to the other boards’ angle cut.
+Apply wood glue to one of the 45-degree angles; then, align the angle to the other boards’ angle cut.
 The edges should be flush.

-TIP: Use the square to make sure the angle is square.
+TIP: Use a square to make sure the pieces are positioned correctly.

-Then using the 2″ nails, place two nails into the angles on one side.
-This will help hold the corner together.
+Now, hammer two 2” nails into the angles on one side.
+This will help to hold the corner together.

-Complete this same process for the other three corners, glue, and nail them each into place.
+Repeat for the other three corners; then, glue and nail them each into place.

 TIP: Glue the third and four corners at the same time.

-Let the frame sit until the glue is fully dry.
-Read the instructions for the full cure time on your glue bottle.
+Let the frame sit until the glue dries (Read the instructions for the full cure time on your glue bottle.)

-SIDE NOTE: I used Tung oil on this frame, and if you’re curious, you can see why tung oil is my favorite wood finish.
+SIDE NOTE: I used Tung oil on this frame, and if you’re curious, find out why tung oil is my favorite wood finish.

 While the frames are drying, take the 3/8″ pieces and paint them black using spray paint.
 Or you can use the same finish as the frame on the 3/4″ dowels.
 Let them dry completely.

-SIDE NOTE: You can spray-paint the MDF sign now too.
+SIDE NOTE: You can spray-paint the MDF sign now.
 Remember to paint both sides.

-TIP: A spray grip accessory helps not to get paint on your fingers when spray painting.
+TIP: A spray grip accessory keeps the paint off your fingers when spray painting.

 Apply a second coat to give you the coverage you want.

-When the frame and 3/8″ pieces have dried completely, you’re ready to attach everything.
+When the frame and 3/8″ pieces have dried completely, you’re ready to put it all together.

-Decide what side of the wooden frame you want for the front (the one that will show), place this side of the frame down on a flat surface.
+First, decide what side of the wooden frame you want for the front (the one that will be displayed) and place this side of the frame down on a flat surface.

 TIP: I like to use cardboard to protect the wood from scratching.